 Borehole Extensometer- Application

-- To understand the behaviour of roof, wall of mine, underground cavity, or tunnel during excavation.
+1. To understand the behaviour of the roof, wall of mine, underground cavity, or tunnel during excavation.

-- To analyse the effectiveness of the roof/wall support system of a mine, underground cavity or tunnel.
+2. To analyze the effectiveness of the roof/wall support system of a mine, underground cavity, or tunnel.

-- To determine and monitor the movements in slopes and foundations which occurs due to excavation of underground cavities or heavy construction of structures like concrete, rock-fill, masonry or earth dams over the foundation.
+3. To determine and monitor the movements in slopes and foundations that occur due to excavation of underground cavities or heavy construction of structures like concrete, rock-fill, masonry, or earth dams over the foundation.

 Single Point Borehole Extensometer- Introduction